mryan29/CS301/Notes/Week4.md

 1* -> included in all of them

 There is no intersection or complement.
 However they don't increase the expressive power.

+# September 19th - Finishing up Regular Expressinos and starting Non-Regular Languages

+## Logistics
+Exam
+- 1 short answer
+- 2-3 questions of format you'll know
+- 2-3 questions from set of 6 (some selection)
+- pick one of 2 tricky questions
+- closed book, closed notes

+## Review
+All finite languages are regular

+Regular languages
+- dfa
+- nfa
+- regular expressions

+techniques (likely exam q's)
+- nfa &rarr; dfa
+- dfa minimization
+- regex to nfa
+- dfa to regex

+# DFA &rarr; Regex

+# GNFA
+NFA where transitions can be regex, not just chars

+want to reduce the nfa to start and accept state

+usually, add single start and accept state first

+# regex to nfa
+given a regex, how do we convert it to an nfa? regexes are inherently recursive prove by strong induction
+1. intro

+  let a language be a regular language if there is a dfa or nfa that decides it. ...

+2. base case

+  - &epsilon; - empty string

+  ∅ - empty language

+  a - single character

+3. inductive hypo
+  - union (A U B)
+    - suppose there exist two regex a and b which can be decided by the nfa M<sub>a</sub> and M<sub>b</sub>.
+  - concatenation (AB)
+    - suppose there exist two regex a and b which can be decided by the nfa M<sub>a</sub> and M<sub>b</sub>.
+  - kleene star (A*)
+4. inductive step
+  ...
+5. conclusion